By Nick Chambers

 After more than two years of development, the Oregon Department of Fish and Wildlife (ODFW) recently released its Rogue-South Coast Multi-Species Conservation and Management Plan (RSP) for public comment.
 The plan covers the southern Oregon Coast from the California border north to the Elk River and includes actions for summer and winter steelhead, Coho, and coastal cutthroat.

 This plan is badly needed, as the warming climate and other factors — including heavy angling pressure in some rivers — is contributing to declines in populations of wild salmon and steelhead.
-Wild Steelheaders United and Trout Unlimited (TU) have engaged strongly in the planning process thus far, in particular due to the contentious debate over management of winter steelhead in this region — the last place in the Lower 48 where wild steelhead can still be legally harvested by sport anglers.
+Wild Steelheaders United and Trout Unlimited (TU) have engaged strongly in the planning process thus far, in particular due to the contentious debate over management of winter steelhead in this region — one of the last places in the Lower 48 where wild steelhead can still be legally harvested by sport anglers.

 In response to multiple petitions to end wild steelhead harvest in this management zone, ODFW convened a stakeholder group to examine the issues and attempt to reach a consensus solution.
 This plan was drafted with input from that group, although the stakeholder group failed to reach consensus on several of the most significant issues.

 Wild Steelheaders United and TU have been consistent in our support of limited harvest of wild steelhead if a fishery is well managed and there is credible scientific data to support that management decision.
 What “well-managed” would entail in this case is a concerted effort to collect the fundamental biological information necessary to track status and trends of wild steelhead in the region — information that does not, at present, exist.

 While this plan includes some efforts to collect more data on wild steelhead, it falls woefully short of what should be required before approving any harvest, in part because it proposes to continue harvest in the short term before new monitoring data is available.